Navigating the Ethics of Internet Measurement: Researchers' Perspectives from a Case Study in the EU: Findings

-This underlines that the consent from organizations, for instance ISPs or cloud providers, may also be needed apart from individual users when the study is dependent on their data or networks.
+Another participant described an instance of negotiating permission with an infrastructure provider, underlining that the consent from organizations, for instance ISPs or cloud providers, may also be needed apart from individual users when the study is dependent on their data or networks.
 These negotiations could be time-consuming and unpredictable.